 - To the remaining crumbs, add the egg, molasses, salt, baking soda and buttermilk.
 Mix until the ingredients are well blended and the batter is smooth.

-- Pour the batter into a greased, parchment paper or foil lined 8x8 pan.
+- Pour the batter into a parchment paper lined 8x8 pan.

 - Sprinkle the remaining crumbs on top of the batter.